 Communication can be both verbal and nonverbal.
 Family therapy teaches individuals how to understand each other’s verbal and nonverbal cues.

-Nonverbal communication is a kind of communication that any family member can easily misinterpret.
-Everyone in a family needs to understand nonverbal cues.
-It also helps that each one develops an awareness of how their actions may be taken differently by family members.
+Nonverbal communication is a kind of communication that any household member can easily misinterpret.
+Everyone in a household needs to understand nonverbal cues.
+It also helps that each one develops an awareness of how their actions may be taken differently by household members.

 Makes You An Active Listener

-Brood counseling teaches family members to air their sentiments and hear their family’s sentiments as well.
+Brood counseling teaches household members to air their sentiments and hear their family’s sentiments as well.

 There are many aspects of being an active listener that brood counseling can help you with: